itsjinuhyun/itsjinuhyun.github.io/index.md

 I'm Jinu Hyun, a M.S.
 Data Science student at New York University.
 Previously, I received a B.S. in Mathematics from UT Austin.

-I'm interested in all things data, statistics, and machine learning -- below are my notes and thoughts on things I find interesting and am working on.
+I'm interested in all things data, machine learning, and mixed martial arts.
+I've created a space for me to jot down notes on things I find interesting and share what I am working on.

 ## Recent Projects